 More recently, Bob sent along a few tapes packed with precious Sol software, and a box full of Sol documents.
 I'm still going through the docs, but most of the programs have made it up on the web page.

 - Doug Coward

 Doug has quite a stash of old computers and documentation.
 On a number of occasions, Doug has loaned to me a number of documents, including all of his Sol docs so I could make my own copy.
 He once loaned to me the personality module from his Sol so I could check it against mine.
-In recent years Doug has focussed his collection on analog computers.

 - David Keil

 David Keil runs a great TRS-80 website.
 Not only has he written the best TRS-80 emulator out there, he has also OCR'd a ton of documents, producing really gorgeous results.
 I wish I could produce docs as nice as his.
 Anyway, David helped me iron out some of the problems I was having getting things OCR'd without spending inordinate amounts of time getting results.

 Tim has a great web site over at http://www.trailing-edge.com/ for PDP stuff.
 Tucked away in a hidden subdirectory of his FTP site, Tim put on-line some binary images of some Sol tapes he had archived more than twenty years ago.
 Tim pointed me at these files and it helped me get more than one of the programs that I have up online in a runnable state.